AbbleCorp/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [X] **All functionality implemented or mocked out** - I implemented login/register, completing projects, sending encouragement, and ending a study session.
 Used setInterval to simulate websocket messages from other users.
 Also simulated session logs, as well as set up React to do 3rd party API calls later on.
-- [X] **Hooks** - I use several instances of useEffect, primarily on the studyroom and projects pages.
+- [X] **Hooks** - I use several instances of useEffect and useState, primarily on the studyroom and projects pages.

 ## 🚀 Service deliverable